trevorhanus/reMath/README.md

 Updates the cells symbol and traverses the entire sheet to find references to the cell and changes the symbol there as well.

+#### .customProps.set(key, value)

+Allows user to set a custom reactive property on the cell.
+This could be used for meta-data that needs to be stored on the cell.

+#### .customProps.get(key)

+Returns the value of the custom property.
+If the value is referenced in a reactive function (like autorun), then the function will be run again if the custom prop changes.

 ## Private API

 #### ._dependents is an Object{String: Cell}